drnikki/open-demographics/doc-source/get_involved.rst

 .. todo::
-  make the formatting of Contributors include not look terrible
+  - make the formatting of Contributors include not look terrible
+  - include all of the good advice here: https://mozillascience.github.io/working-open-workshop/contributing/